Learn about the symptoms and causes of this painful, chronic disease

 A nest of hairs

 Pilonidal disease is not a cyst (an epithelial-lined sac), it is an abscess (a cavity filled with infected fluid and/or debris).
 The fluid, if present, is infected fluid called purulent material or pus, and the debris is usually loose hair.
-In fact pilonidal means “nest of hairs.”
+In fact, pilonidal means “nest of hairs.”
 Around half of all pilonidal abscesses contain hairs.
-The hairs have been shed from other parts of the body (such as the scalp, back etc.) and then become lodged in an unusually deep cleft near the tailbone.
+The hairs are hairs from the cleft midline that have pulled inwards from their root end (not ingrown) through dilated, destroyed hair follicles, or shed from other parts of the body (such as the scalp, back, etc.) and then become lodged in an unusually deep cleft near the tailbone.
 They are not ingrown hairs.
 This is why shaving the affected area is usually of little help.

 Symptoms of pilonidal disease